MashyBasker/mashybasker.github.io/content/writings/zig-autovector.md

 }
 ```

-The `export` keyword is needed, otherwise LLVM's dead code elimination will ignore this function as it is actually never called.
+The `export` keyword is needed, otherwise LLVM's dead code elimination will ignore this function as its never actually called.

 Executing: